zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [Msdiv 181] (#msdiv181) {#msdiv181 .ref .msdiv} (15 - 12)

 [APZ 181.1] (#apz181 .1) {#apz181 .1 .ref .apz} "Truth
-“No” is the true word did not exceed the name of the word, but did not exceed the sight of a The Lady was not exceeded by the octagonal way.
-“Muni” is what to come to life (2-4) 12 (ii) should be used) whether the tershana network was exceeded Hem Muni,
+"No" is the true word did not exceed the name of the word, but did not exceed the sight of a The Lady was not exceeded by the octagonal way.
+"Muni" is what to come to life (2-4) 12 (ii) should be used) whether the tershana network was exceeded Hem Muni,